ksu-cs-textbooks/cis400/content/D-milestones/06-milestone-4/_index.md

 * Create an `Order` class to represent a collection of menu items being ordered together

+* Write unit tests to verify your new classes work as expected

 * Create a UML diagram for your `Data` Project

 ### Purpose: